Session 4: (July 10-14)

 Rising 1st Grade

-Dive into Design – limited availability
+Dive into Design – available

 On a hot summer day there is no place better to be than a swimming pool!
 Have you ever wondered what thinking and planning was involved in creating your favorite swimming pool?
 Did you know that architects and engineers used principles of mathematics and measurement to ensure that your favorite swimming spot is a fun and safe place?
 In this course, you will learn about engineering design processes, including measurement and modeling for structures such as swimming pools.
 Why do we measure?
 What goes into taking accurate measurements?
 Why is accuracy so important?
 What should we consider when choosing a measurement tool?
 You will answer these questions and more as you create a model for a community pool!
 Get ready to dive into a problem-based task that requires critical thinking, problem solving, creativity, and lots of fun with measurement.

-Beyond the Pyramids: Egyptian Explorations – full, accepting applications for waiting list
+Beyond the Pyramids: Egyptian Explorations – available

 When we think of Ancient Egypt we often think about pyramids, mummies, and hieroglyphics, but Ancient Egypt has even more to offer.
 Did you know that the Ancient Egyptian civilization lasted over 3,000 years?
 In this course you will take on the role of an anthropologist to investigate how the Egyptians’ systems of language, leadership, economics, architecture, and geography created a strong civilization that lasted for thousands of years.
 What did we learn from the Egyptians and how has it impacted our current way of life?
 Are there other ideas that we can borrow from the Egyptians to better our society?
 We will investigate these questions and more as we critically analyze the systems within this society.
 Don’t worry — we will talk about mummies and pyramids too and the role they played in Egyptian’s lives.
 Plus, you’ll even get to try your hand at writing Egyptian hieroglyphics!